Fantom-foundation/Carmen/README.md

 ## Query API
-LiveDB and Archive can be queried using a **query API** using a functional style callback as shown below:
+LiveDB and Archive can be queried using a **query API** providing a functional style callback as shown below:

 <details>
     <summary>Querying a LiveDB</summary>